Skip to main content

 Understand the burden of cycling through treatments for ITP patients8

-BTK, Bruton's tyrosine kinase; ITP, immune thrombocytopenia; MOA, mechanism of action.
+BTK, Bruton's tyrosine kinase; ITP, immune thrombocytopenia; MOA, mechanism of action; MOD, mechanism of disease.

 *I-WISh was an online, cross-sectional survey of patients with ITP and hematologists or hemato-oncologists who treat patients with ITP in 13 countries.
 The patient questionnaire collected information on demographics and diagnosis, symptoms of ITP, HRQoL and emotion associated with ITP, impact of ITP on work, finances, and support, treatment received, and patient and physician relationship.1